jasuarez/scripts/README.md

 - `backup-git`: mirrors a git repository into another repository.

+- `backup-usb`: backups a LVM based disk on another disk.

 - `enable-powersave`: configures system settings for maximum power save, according to data provided by PowerTop.